• Target level of study

 Program

-The teaching in the L3pro EVAPPMT is distributed over 2 semesters, each comprising Teaching Units (UE) which when validated give ECTS credits.
-The UE are not shared and allow an excellent specialization in plant experimentation.
-The L3ProEVAPPMT can be taken as an initial training course or as a sandwich course.
-This has necessitated the setting up of a calendar adapted to alternating courses.
+The teaching in the L3pro EVAPPMT is spread over 2 semesters each of the Teaching Units (UE) which, when validated, give ECTS credits.
+The UEs are not very shared and allow for excellent specialisation in plant experimentation.
+The L3ProEVAPPMT can be taken as an initial training course or as a work-study program.
+This required the establishment of a timetable adapted to the work-study programme.

 Read more